Tris-B/Expression2_TurretFramework/README.md

 ## Installation
 To 'install' the script, download the latest release from this github page, open the zip file and simply drop the *Expression2_TurretFramework* folder inside of your *garrysmod/data/expression2/* folder.

-If you have done everything correctly, your file structure should look something like this:
+Your file structure should look something like this:

 ```.
 garrysmod/data/expression2/Expression2_TurretFramework/examples/...